tubenhirn/rasic/README.md

 # risc

-a simple cli for sve scanning and issue creation on gitlab.com
+a simple cli for cve scanning with trivy and issue creation on gitlab.com

 ## requirements